 - Eight foods account for 90% of allergic reactions.
 These include milk, eggs, peanuts, wheat, soy, tree nuts, fish, and shellfish. - Symptoms of a reaction can include: a tingling sensation in the mouth; swelling of the lips, tongue, and throat; breathing difficulties; hives; vomiting; abdominal cramps; diarrhea, drop in blood pressure; loss of consciousness; and death.
-Symptoms can appear within seconds to hours after consuming the food to which one is allergic.

-- Strict avoidance of allergy-causing foods is the only way to prevent a reaction.
+Symptoms can appear within seconds to hours after consuming the food to which one is allergic. - Strict avoidance of allergy-causing foods is the only way to prevent a reaction.
 Reading the ingredient labels of all foods to be consumed and knowing the alternative names for allergens (such as "whey" and "casein" for milk) as well as preventing cross contamination are the keys to minimizing allergic reactions. - Food allergies are different from food intolerances.
 Intolerance is a metabolic disorder and does not involve the immune system.
 A food allergy occurs when the immune system reacts to food protein causing symptoms that can affect the respiratory system, gastrointestinal tract, skin, and/or cardiovascular system.

-District Guidelines
+Guidelines

-- For celebrations, the "sweet snack" will be Dunkin' Donuts munchkins.
-Plain pretzels and plain potato chips with salt are permitted at the 4 class parties throughout the school year.
-Parents are to provide their child with their own water bottle. - All parents of students with food allergies are encourage to send in a "Safe Snack Box" for their child.
-These snacks will be served to the student during the 4 class parties, and monthly birthday munchkins, when the classroom celebration treat is unsafe or when prohibited by parent. - Students are not allowed to share or trade food. - An "Allergen-Free Table" in our lunch room is available, if parents choose to have their child eat there. - Additional interventions may be implemented to meet individual student needs.
+- 1. For celebrations, the "sweet snack" will be Munchkins.
+Plain pretzels and plain potato chips with salt are permitted at the 4 class parties throughout the year.
+Parents are to provide their child with their own water bottle. - 2.
+All parents of students with food allergies are encouraged to send in a "Safe Snack Box" for their child.
+These will be served during the 4 class parties, and monthly birthday munchkins, if the parent has chosen that their child is not given permission to have munchkins. - 3.
+Students are not allowed to share or swap food. - 4.
+An "Allergen-free Table" in our Lunch Room is available if parents choose to have their children eat there. - 5.
+Additional interventions may be implemented to meet individual student needs.